Skip to Content

 We looked at common models where parents must pay to get access and where schools need funding to buy programs.
 These always seemed prohibitive and put barriers in the way for parents who wanted to support their child’s learning and teachers who just could not afford a classroom support tool.
 That is real inequity when some schools or families can afford access to online educational tools while others cannot.

-For us, it made more sense to keep all in-game education content free, so there were no restrictions on who could benefit from it, and instead offer optional memberships with added benefits to help keep it free for those who need it.
+For us, it made more sense to keep all math and English content free, so there were no restrictions on who could benefit from it, and instead offer optional memberships with added benefits to help keep it free for those who need it.
 We believe this is the most safe, secure, and equitable way to provide fun game-based online learning.
 It also means there’s no reliance on third party ads or selling user data, which is really important to us."

 Did you ever consider an ad-supported model instead?